geudrik/peloton-client-library/API_DOCS.md

 https://api.onepeloton.com/api/ride/<ride id>
 https://api.onepeloton.com/api/ride/<ride id>/details
 ```

+@pelotoncycle it would be awesome if you guys could post up some actual API docs! :heart:

+These endppoints will likely not be super useful unless you're looking for class details about the workout you're looking at

 ### Requires header "peloton-platform: web" - no idea what other values are accepted for this header
 ```